GreatpythonGPT/tarePDF/CODE_MODIFICATION_LOG.md

     - Simplified `.slider-input` styles with transparent background and no border to avoid layout overflow.
     - Colored watermark card titles using new variables `--clrA`–`--clrD` and added `wm-a`..`wm-d` classes in HTML.

+27. **Slider value color fix (2025-06-16)**
+    - Added `--sliderValueColor` variable in `main.css` and applied it to all slider input fields.
+    - Updated `components.css` and `watermark-controls.css` to use the variable and support disabled opacity.
+    - Assigned new classes `output-size` and `separator-page` in HTML and styled them to ensure white slider values.